team-telnyx/demo-conference-node/api-v1/README.md

-# Telnyx Conference System Demo
+# Telnyx Conference System Demo (API v1)
-Telnyx Conference System demo built on Call Control and node.js.
+Telnyx Conference System demo built on Call Control API V1 and node.js.

 In this tutorial, you’ll learn how to: